 Exams (400 POINTS) - There will be two (2) exams.
 The proctored midterm exam is worth 150 points and the proctored cumulative final exam is worth 250 points.
 The format of the exam will be multiple choice and calculations and will be closed book.
-The exams are completed on Connect in a proctored setting.
+The exams are completed on Canvas or MyLab in a proctored setting.